tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

 {% img ../../../../../images/freeagent_authorised.png 'My app is authorised' %}

-## Access Token Request
+## Next Up

 Once you've got the _authorisation code_ but before actually being able to access target resources, you need to exchange the code for an _access token_.
-This is done in the form of a HTTPS `POST` to the (access) _token endpoint_.

-## Google's OAuth Playground

-Useless.
+I think that's quiet enough for now though, so we'll take a look at that in the [next post]({{ root_url }}/blog/2012/08/12/oauth-and-http-part-ii).